swillasnomads/Blog/content/posts/June17-28_Biarritz3.md

 {{< figure src="/img/June17-28/leaving_bar.jpg" >}}
 &nbsp;

 Once we had gotten my mom a wet suit we were able to follow Will’s lead and go swimming in the rain.

+{{< figure src="/img/June17-28/will_swim.jpg" >}}
+&nbsp;

 It was so much fun to enjoy the stormy ocean without being cold.
 We’re definitely getting our money’s worth out of our suits.

-{{< figure src="/img/June17-28/will_swim.jpg" >}}
+{{< figure src="/img/June17-28/swim_3.jpg" >}}
 &nbsp;

 Bayonne provided the perfect rainy getaway, a 30 minute bus ride away, we revisited the old medieval downtown, quickly touring the church and settling in for a quick drink before heading back to Biarritz.